Reference Data (Dictionaries API)

 bookmaker_idis present.

-Additionally, a live_bookmakers array is returned — a list of bookmaker_id values that support live lines.
+Additionally, a live_bookmakers array is returned — a list of bookmaker_id that support live lines.

 Sports